 What You Need to Know About Your Tax Online Preparation Options

-- Those with simple or fairly simple tax situations, who don’t want to pay a professional taxpayer hundreds of dollars to do the job
+- Those with simple or fairly simple tax situations, who don’t want to pay professional taxpayers hundreds of dollars to do the job.

-- Anyone who’s been using tax-preparation software in the past.
-It’s always easier to go with what you already know than the start something completely new
+- Anyone who’s been using tax preparation software in the past.
+It’s always easier to go with what you already know that the start something completely new.

 When to Pay a Professional